 4. Platting of Small Tracts.
 In the platting of small tracts of land fronting on a limited access highway where there is no convenient access to existing entrances and where access from such plat would be closer than one-half (½) mile from an existing access point, a temporary entrance permit for a period not exceeding two (2) years may be granted.
 Provision shall be made in such plats for the connection of roads to neighboring land.
 As the neighboring land is platted and developed, and access becomes possible at a preferred location, such temporary entrance permits shall become void at the discretion of the City.

 5. Access to Arterial and Collector Streets.
-Access of local streets onto arterial and collector streets shall be in accordance with the Private Development Standards.
+Access of local streets onto arterial and collector streets shall be in accordance with the City’s Private Development Standards.

 B. Design Requirements.

 1. Widths.
-Right-of-way widths and pavement widths (face to face) of curb shall be as follows:
+Right-of-way widths and pavement widths shall be as follows: